 If you’re pursuing an online degree or special certification, you’ll likely need to attend an online school with a specific accreditation.
 It’s best to contact the school first and speak with the admissions counselor to help determine if their program will benefit you in your goals.

-Always ask what certifications and degrees are necessary to achieve your goal for attending school and find out if you must attend an accredited school to achieve that final goal.
+Always ask what certifications and degrees are necessary to achieve your goal of attending school and find out if you must attend an accredited school to achieve that final goal.

 What Does Accreditation Mean?

-Although many online schools claim to be accredited, it can mean a few different things.
+Although many online schools claim to have accreditation, it can mean a few different things.
 In general, this term means that the school is certified or endorsed by a particular organization or governing body.
 For example, you can see many organizations accredited by a regulatory body such as an associate or bureau.

 Accreditation is a way of verifying your education to both public and private organizations.
 It means you’ve fulfilled the education requirements for the field of study or career you plan to work in and that you have the educational requirement for placement within an organization, company, or institution.